Introducing 16 new reconciliation-inspired Healing Forest projects

 The National Healing Forests Initiative remains a passion project for its founders, Patricia Stirbys, a Saulteaux Cree from Cowessess First Nation in Saskatchewan, and Peter Croal, a retired geologist from Ottawa, Ontario.
 They met on a healing walk following the release of the Truth and Reconciliation Report.
 From a conversation during their walk, the Healing Forests project organically spread to 10 communities by last year.

 This summer, the David Suzuki Foundation announced a partnership with the National Healing Forests Initiative.
-The foundation is providing small grants to groups proposing Healing Forests, in an effort to continue growing the network.
+The foundation is providing support to groups proposing Healing Forests, in an effort to continue growing the network.
 From dozens of applicants, 16 projects were selected to receive support.
 Each group will now participate in a series of networking workshops that will connect these eager community advocates and bolster their efforts to establish their own Healing Forests.

 Every person needs to take up the challenge of reconciliation.
 That’s why we wanted to grow the healing forests network, to help people begin their journey towards understanding and healing.